 Length: 3.4 miles

-GOOD TO KNOW: If you want to visit Capitol Reef in summer, be aware of the monsoon season that lasts mid-to-late July through September and often brings torrential rain in the afternoon making it dangerous to hike through narrow slot canyons.
+If you want to visit Capitol Reef in summer, be aware of the monsoon season that lasts mid-to-late July through September and often brings torrential rain in the afternoon making it dangerous hike through narrow slot canyons.

-Unfortunately, Utah National Parks and surrounding areas see deaths every year during this time, because many people are unaware of the dangers that come with flash floods.
+Unfortunately, Utah National Parks and surrounding areas see deaths almost every year during this time, because many visitors are unaware of the dangers that come with flash floods.

-To avoid the monsoon season, do this hike in September or early October or early summer when temperatures are still mild, the sunshine is plentiful and there are almost no chances of rain.
+To avoid the monsoon season, do this hike in September or early October or early summer when temperatures are still mild and the sunshine is plentiful.

 3. Hickman Bridge